SharkByteCodes/OOPA1/README.md

 In general, pushes are made when moderate changes have been made. example, a large addition (or other major changes) to the readme, especially where the readme references new features.

+It feels nonsensical to push more frequently than once per task completed.

 >The decisions were guided by some fair rules (paraphrased from original instructions):
 > - several commits, good comments, meanful pushes.
-> - absense of micro-changes (lots of pushes, minimal changes)
+> - absence of micro-changes (lots of pushes, minimal changes)
 > - no copy-paste-push cycle
-> - "evidence of an understanding of the process/flow of the commit/push cycle.
+> - "evidence of an understanding of the process/flow of the commit/push cycle".

 ---